TayssirGh/devops-training/exercices/outlines.md

 ## Machines

 All along your training, you will be provided with a Raspberry Pi onto which you will deploy your applications and expose them to the internet.
-The Raspberry Pi you will be provided with will have a domain name configured onto it through the use of a `DDNS` service that will allow you to access your machine remotely.
+The Raspberry Pi you will be provided with will have a _wildcard_ domain name configured onto it through the use of a `DDNS` service that will allow you to access your machine remotely.

 The domain name that will be provided to you is what you will use for configuring access to your applications in